UK bans travel from 4 more nations over virus; 39 in all

-LONDON (AP) — The British government is gearing up to ban international arrivals from four more countries — Bangladesh, Kenya, Pakistan and the Philippines — amid concerns over new virus variants but opted against including France and other European nations that are facing a resurgence of the virus.
+LONDON (AP) — The British government is gearing up to ban international arrivals from four more countries — Bangladesh, Kenya, Pakistan and the Philippines — amid concerns over new virus variants but opted against including European nations that are facing a resurgence of the virus.

-The Department for Transport said Friday that the number of countries on its “red list” will reach 39 when the latest restrictions take effect in England beginning April 9.
-The other nations of the U.K. — Scotland, Wales and Northern Ireland — have similar lists to those that apply in England.
+The Department for Transport said Friday the number of countries on its “red list” will reach 39 when the latest restrictions take effect in England beginning April 9.
+The other nations of the U.K. — Scotland, Wales and Northern Ireland — have similar lists.

-Under the terms of the travel bans, international visitors who have departed from or traveled through countries on the list in the preceding 10 days are refused entry into England.
+Under the travel bans, international visitors who have departed from or traveled through red-list countries in the preceding 10 days are refused entry into England.
 Countries on the list include Brazil and South Africa, where two of the most concerning virus variants have been identified.

 British and Irish citizens and people who have residence rights in the U.K. can enter, as commercial flights are not banned.
 However, they must quarantine in a government-approved hotel for 10 days at their own expense and must take a COVID-19 test on days two and eight of their self-isolation.